UniversalDependencies/docs/_ml/dep/compound-svc.md

 have been lexicalized together to form the meaning 'to emerge'.

 If the preceeding verb or V1 has an aspectual marking, then it licenses a lexical subject and in other cases only a PRO subject is possible.
-This points out that the verbs have their own clauses in contrast to the popular belief that serial verb constructions are monoclausal.
+And the serial verb (V1) is the verb of a non-finite adverbial clausal adjunct in contrast to the popular belief that serial verb constructions are monoclausal.